-Based upon the provided accident data, we observe that only one (1) accident has been reported at the intersection of Gerdes Ave & Forest Ave from October 2016 to January 2019 (approximately 28 months or 2.3 years).
-This accident was coded as a "backing" type incident.
-Per the provided data we observe an accident frequency of approximately 0.4 accidents per year at the study intersection over this time frame.
-No other accidents were reported at this location for the provided accident range.
+Based upon the provided accident data, we observe that only two (2) accidents have been reported at the intersection of Pease Ave & Forest Ave from October 2016 to January 2019 (approximately 28 months or 2.3 years).
+One (1) accident was coded as a "Right Angle".
+Per the provided data we observe an accident frequency of approximately 0.9 accidents per year at the study intersection over this time frame.
+No accidents were reported in 2018 or 2019 at this location.

 We note that this location does not meet or exceed the accident requirements set forth within MUTCD to fulfill the accident warrant criteria; as there is no 12-month period of time where five (5) or more accident are reported which would be correctable by a STOP/ Multi-STOP control.
+However, due to our concerns with sight distance at the intersection, the school route located along the Forest Ave mainline for the elementary school located 3 blocks south of the intersection, and the overall safety and operation of traffic through the area, it is our opinion that a Multi-Way STOP control would provide a noticeable improvement to the intersection.